 How to Clean a Deck Before Staining (Step By Step)

-Step 1: Examine carefully and Sweep
+Step 1: Examine carefully and Sweep.

 1. Get rid of all things from the deck

 This is the first thing you do on cleaning a deck before staining.
-Items on the deck consist of chairs, plant boxes, racks, toys and many more.
+Items on the deck consist of chairs, plant boxes, racks, toys, and many more.
 In case you cannot get rid of it all, you’ll need to move your items to one side when working on the other side of the deck

 2. Examine the Structure

 Take your broom and clean the outer walls of the house to which the deck is attached.
 Check the molding flash and ledger where the deck is attached to your house.
-If the screws are loose or show signs of decay, get in touch with a certified contractor instantly to have it repaired.
+If the screws are loose or show signs of decay, get in touch with a certified contractor instantly to repaired.

 3. Sweep the Deck